 Adi's World

 Los Angeles-based spatial designer Adi Goodrich doesn't just design interiors — she builds worlds.
-With a bold style and endlessly inspired details, her work transports you whether as a bespoke interior, an otherwordly set, or large-scale installation.
+With a bold style and endlessly inspired details, her work transports you whether as a bespoke interior, an otherworldly set, or large-scale installation.
 She shares her inspirations, insights, and thoughts on collaboration for this issue's cover story.
 Read here

 Members-Only Bonus